Birmingham Business School (University of Birmingham): Accountability and Governance Research Cluster

 The Accountability and Governance Research Cluster has three core themes in accountability and governance; tax, public sector and policing.
 The Centre for Tax Governance examines issues of tax governance from the perspective of social, political, legal and organisational theory.
 The Public Sector theme focuses on the analysis of the objectives, practices and outcomes of accountability and governance in the context of the Public Sphere.
 Policing examines accountability with respect to the governance of policing.

 The National Audit Office – University of Birmingham Tax Centre

-Accreditation and MBA rankings
+Reputation and rankings

 The Birmingham MBA has been consistently ranked in the major MBA league tables and it was once ranked the UK's top full-time MBA programme in the Economist Intelligence Unit's 2004 global MBA ranking.